MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-resource-propagation.md

 #### Specifying selection matching criteria

-When using cluster properties in a policy criteria you specify:
+When using cluster properties in a policy criteria, you specify:

 * **Name**: Name of the property, which is one the properties [listed in properties](#properties) in this article.